propfeds/terminal-blues/docs/contributing.md

 ## Palettes

+The [eight divider script](../scripts/eight_divider.lua) converts your palette into 5-bit, and works inside Aseprite.

+1. Move `export.lua` to Aseprite's script folder (`%appdata%/Aseprite/scripts/` for Windows).
+2. Open any `.aseprite` file with a palette.
+Make sure it is the active window in the program.
+3. Go to Files > Scripts > `eight_divider`.
+The palette should be converted to 5-bit.

-The [eight divider script](../scripts/eight_divider.py) will convert your palettes to 5-bit.
+The [deprecated eight divider script](../scripts/old/eight_divider.py) will convert your palettes to 5-bit.
 Only supports `.hex` palettes.
 Just run it and input the palette name, and it'll spit out an uglier one!